How To Treat Eating Disorders

 Cognitive behavioral therapy

-While some people prefer to begin their recovery journey through a primary care provider or in-person therapy, others find that online therapy is a more available starting point.
+While some people prefer to begin their eating disorder recovery journey through a primary care provider or in-person therapy, others find that online therapy is a more available starting point.
 Digital platforms like BetterHelp make it easy to connect with a licensed therapist.
 Within 48 hours, you can be matched with a licensed therapist with experience helping people overcome eating disorders.
 All BetterHelp therapists have at least 1,000 hours of hands-on professional experience, and you can always change therapists until you find someone who is a good fit for you.
 Family may have concerns that are best addressed altogether, family-based therapy may be appropriate in some situations and sessions may also occur online.

 Takeaway